WillieDH/Pyexchange/README.md

 To use Pyexchange, follow these simple steps:

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine or download the .zip file and unzip it:

    ```bash
    git clone https://github.com/WillieDLive/Pyexchange.git